Wednesday, May 23, 2012

 1978

 People claim because Alabama lost to USC in the regular season, and they both ultimately finished with the same record, then this title is not legit.
-Well, I guess since Alabama lost to LSU in the 2011 regular season, who also finished with a better record than Alabama, then the 2011 national title is illegitimate, correct?
+Well, I guess since Alabama lost to LSU in the 2011 regular season, who also finished the season with an overall better record than Alabama, then the 2011 national title is illegitimate, correct?

-Alabama did lose to USC at the beginning of the season, but Alabama jumped USC midway through the season after they lost to mediocre Arizona State, while Alabama never lost another game.
+Alabama did lose to USC at the beginning of the season, but Alabama jumped USC midway through the season after USC lost to mediocre Arizona State, while Alabama never lost another game.

 To complete the season, number 2 Alabama defeated number 1 Penn State in the Sugar Bowl, winning the AP title.
 I must also note USC was awarded the UPI title at the season's end.